 The performance of students in the Graduate School is marked by the grades A, B, C (Conditional), and F. The grade of C indicates unsatisfactory performance and will be awarded academic credit only if matched by an equivalent number of units graded A. Plus or minus grades may be given, except for grades of B- or C+.
 Some courses may be graded S (Satisfactory) or F.

 Graduate students should expect to earn a grade of A or A- as a mark of good progress through the program.
 Although a grade of B+ or B will qualify a student for full credit, these should be viewed as a warning that they have not sufficiently demonstrated a full mastery of the course material at the doctoral level.
 More than one or two grades at this level carry the risk of negatively impacting a student's chances on the academic job market.

 Annual Letters of Review and the Second-Year Review

 The Department of History uses annual letters of review and the second-year review to keep students informed of our expectations of their progress and to identify any problems.
-At the end of each academic year, except the second year, students receive annual letters of review based on the observations of all faculty members with whom they have studied during the academic year, whether as students or as assistants to instructors.
+At the end of each academic year, except the second year, students receive annual letters of review based on the observations of all faculty members with whom they have studied during the academic year, whether as students or as assistants in instruction.
 The letters will identify any areas in which the student needs to improve, and provide clear steps for addressing this.
 In January of the second year, students receive a second-year review letter.